-2. breaks impact traffic operations, a pre-even COODINATOR may be required.
-The EV attend this meeting, along with a represent the EVENT.
-The purpose of the meeting is ENT COODINATOR, WSDOT, WSP should ative of any local agency impacted by s to ensure that the traffic control plan and d and participants understand their roles and the EVENT.
-Minor events (as determined
+2. breaks impact traffic operations, a pre-event meeting, scheduled by the EVENT COODINATOR may be required.
+The EVENT COODINATOR, WSDOT, WSP sho attend this meeting, along with a representative of any local agency impacted by the EVENT.
+The purpose of the meeting is to ensure that the traffic control plan and related operational procedures are finalized and participants understand their roles ar responsibilities prior to commencement of the EVENT.
+Minor events (as determined by WSDOT or WSP) may not require this operational meeting.

 3. is responsible for traffic enforcement, and specific time of day that any road/lane close e closures to be opened immediately.
 WSP has final authority regarding the location and sures, or any other part of the traffic control T nor WSP shall be liable for any damages,

-Ag alt ease indicate your concurrence by countersig greement to the WSDOT address or fax numb eration of this document, will render this agr ncerns, please contact (WSDOT contact) of n ber provided below.
-Failure to do so, or any eement invalid.
-If you have any questions or
+Ag alt Please indicate your concurrence by countersigning and returning the enclosed copy of this Agreement to the WSDOT address or fax number provided below.
+Failure to do so, or any alteration of this document, will render this agreement invalid.
+If you have any questions or concerns, please contact (WSDOT contact) of my staff at (telephone #).

 Ev vent Signature WSDOT Signature

 SI GNATURE SIGNATURE

 PF RINTED NAME WSDOT OFFICE TITLE

 TI TLE AS OFFICE WITH (event name) DATE

 D ATE ADDRESS

 FAX #